zerreat/auto-meet-joining-project/README.md

 Please Note: This script will assist you in creating a new Google account for this project.
 It is strongly recommended that you only use this account with the WebDriver and not for personal activities, as Google does not allow automated logins for accounts due to security policies.
 There is a risk associated with creating any account automatically, and by doing so, you acknowledge that you take full responsibility for any repercussions.

-2. Configure the WebDriver Account: Once your account is created, ensure that you only utilize it within the web driver context to avoid security issues.
+3.** Configure the WebDriver Account**: Once your account is created, ensure that you only utilize it within the web driver context to avoid security issues.

-3. Update the `config.json` File
+4. **Update the `config.json` File**

 The `config.json` file contains essential configuration details and must be updated with credentials from your newly created Google account, the name of the WhatsApp chat that contains the Google Meet links, and settings for your screen recording software, including executable paths and hotkeys for starting and stopping the recording.
 This file is located in the `data` directory.
 If it doesn't exist, create one with the following structure: